nel-nuss/FOSSGIS-Project/README.md

 The script multicriteria_analysis_calc.bat contains all the needed reprojection, rasterization, proximity raster generation reclassification and calculation steps.
 It is executed the same way as data_download.bat **However, it is currently BROKEN at the Proximity Raster Generation step.
 Therefore, the steps have been split up.**

 The script reproject_ratserize.bat will reproject your downloaded layers into a new Coordinate reference System and rasterize them.
-The commands in proximity_and_calc.bat are still executable, just not the whole script.
-YOu can circumvent this by executing each line of code individually.
+The commands in proximity_and_calc.bat are still executable, just not the whole script for an unknown reason.
+You can circumvent this by executing each line of code individually.

 1. Make sure you are still in the correct folder in the OSGeo4W shell.
 2. Type reproject_rasterize.bat to execute the next script.
 3. When prompted, enter the EPSG code of the CRS you need your layers in.
 4. Then open the script proximity_and_calc.bat in the Editor app and copy out the lines of code and execute them individually.
+Lines that start with :: are comments and need not be copied.

 User input variable:
 - %user_crs%: You need to enter the EPSG code of a CRS that fits the requirements for the calculation.
 It needs to be in metric units [m] and has to cover the area you are running the calculation on.
 We recommend UTM since they are accurate for the corresponding area and in m.
 The website (epsg.io) [https://epsg.io/] can help you find the EPSG code you need.
 Suggestion: In the search function, type utm and the country you are using data from, then pick the suggested CRS.
--

 Example: For Southwestern Germany, choose UTM Zone 32N (EPSG: 32632).
 Simply enter 32632 when prompted and your layers will be reprojected into this CRS.

 You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_.